gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 This question is based on concepts outlined in [Switch: How to Change Things When Change is Hard](https://www.amazon.com/Switch-Change-Things-When-Hard/dp/0385528752) which emphasizes our initial assumptions of why change is hard or why we encounter pushback is often due to one of the three above correct answers.
 #### !end-explanation

+#### !explanation-correct:
+This is why throughout the course we emphasize the need to be empathetic across all aspects of the program and organization--from understanding users, to your team and engagements with stakeholders.
+We can misinterpret the reason for pushback which can impede our ability to meet user needs or communicate across our team and critical stakeholders.
+#### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->